5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 That gives us the offset of the two double quotes, but what if we want to have the offset and the length of any string found _between_ --- and including --- the double quotes?

-For that we need to introduce the _meta character_ dot (`.`), which has a special meaning in a regular expression: it represents _any_ character.
+For that we need to introduce the _metacharacter_ dot (`.`), which has a special meaning in a regular expression: it represents _any_ character.
 (Not quite: we will soon discuss the one and only exception, the NewLine character).

-A> # Meta Characters
+A> # Metacharacters
 A>
-A> Meta characters, sometimes called special characters, are characters with a special meaning in a regular expression.
+A> Metacharacters, sometimes called special characters, are characters with a special meaning in a regular expression.
 A>
-A> To specify a character that serves as a meta character, we _escape_ it with a backslash.
-So, yes, backslash is another meta character.
+A> To specify a character that serves as a metacharacter, we _escape_ it with a backslash.
+So, yes, backslash is another metacharacter.
 To represent a dot followed by a backslash we would write `\.\\`
 A>
-A> We’ll encounter more meta characters as we go.
+A> We’ll encounter more metacharacters as we go.

 So we try: